maidsafe/rfcs/proposed/0000-safecoin-implementation.md

 It was an alternative.
 It should be noted the original designs did include a digital currency which would have suited this purpose perfectly as safecoin now will.

+There is an alternative approach outlined [here](https://forum.safenetwork.io/t/safecoin-divisibility/4806/68) which introduces an alternatice coin for artists and app developers.
+This RFC does not limit this proposal and leaves the way open for such an implementation.

 # Unresolved questions

 The Application developer rewards are seen as a good start to pay creators of applications on the